 Infectious diseases fellows are actively involved in research projects.
-During the fellowship, eight months are available for required research.
+During the two-year fellowship, eight months are available for research.
 Fellow projects depend on previous experience, research interests and projects that are in progress in the

 The UC Division of Infectious Diseases has a wide range of research activities in which fellows can participate.
 Whether your interest is clinical investigation, cellular immunology or molecular microbiology, there are faculty members actively involved

 The UC College of Medicine has a long tradition of excellence in the pathological and clinical aspects of fungal diseases.
 The geographic location of Cincinnati places it directly in an endemic region for Histoplasma capsulatum and Blastomyces dermatitidis.

 Since 1980, there has been a concerted effort to develop a core of investigators dedicated to basic and clinical research in medical mycology.
 This team consists of investigators with primary appointments in three departments: Internal Medicine, Pathology, Molecular Genetics, Biochemistry and Microbiology.

 Our division members use cutting-edge technologies for these studies (and others) including metagenomics and single cell RNA sequencing, spectral and image stream flow cytometry and human intestinal organoid cultures.

 The University of Cincinnati is a regional referral center for patients with HIV infections.
 An active clinical and basic research program related to HIV infection and complicating opportunistic infection is based within the Division of Infectious Diseases.

 We are home to an active and successful AIDS Clinical Trials Group (ACTG) of the National Institute of Allergy and Infectious Diseases.
 In addition to